aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgbuilderextensions/textrendering/_index.md

 ---
 title: SVGBuilderExtensions.TextRendering
 second_title: Aspose.SVG for .NET API Reference
-description: SVGBuilderExtensions method.
+description: SVGBuilderExtensions TextRendering method.
 Sets the text-rendering attribute for an SVG element providing hints to the renderer about what trade-offs to make when rendering text
 type: docs
 weight: 2240
 url: /net/aspose.svg.builder/svgbuilderextensions/textrendering/